Care and Maintenance of your Wood Fence

 SWELLING & SHRINKING

-Continuous water absorption and water loss in the wood used for fence will cause its natural defects to surface.
+Continuous water absorption and water loss in a wood fence will cause its natural defects to surface.
 The most common defects are: cupping/warping, twisting, checking and splitting.
 A well maintained fence will still experience some of these natural defects.
 However, the extent can be significantly reduced through a maintenance plan.

 Whenever wood, including pressure treated wood, is constantly exposed to moist or humid conditions , it will mildew.
 This results in an unsightly appearance.
 Your preventative maintenance plan will need to include cleaning your fence with a cleaner containing a mildewcide.
 This will insure that your fence will remain bright and attractive.